concur/developer.concur.com/src/api-guides/e-receipts.markdown

     ![appflow_listing](/assets/img/api-guides/e-receipts/appflow_listing.png)

 3. The SAP Concur authorization service will redirect the user to your landing page.
 Please follow the [App Center Design Guidelines](/manage-apps/go-market-docs/app-center-ux-guidelines-consumer.html) to create a web page that listens for an HTTP GET request from SAP Concur.
-4. The redirect URI will contain an **id** and **requestToken** parameters.
+4. The redirect URI will contain an `id` and `requestToken` parameters.
 Example:   https://{partner_redirect_URI}?id=8568a4cd-8ffc-49d6-9417-be2d69aa075f&requestToken=5l85ae5a-426f-4d6f-8af4-08648c4b696b
-5. When your application receives the redirect call strip the **id** and **requestToken** values from the URI and use those on a Post request to the SAP Concur Authorization service to obtain the official OAuth2 **accessToken** and **refreshToken** for the user using the [password grant](/api-reference/authentication/apidoc.html#password_grant) while [being Geo Aware](#being_geo_aware).
+5. When your application receives the redirect call strip the `id` and `requestToken` values from the URI and use those on a Post request to the SAP Concur Authorization service to obtain the official OAuth2 `accessToken` and `refreshToken` for the user using the [password grant](/api-reference/authentication/apidoc.html#password_grant) while [being Geo Aware](#being-geo-aware).
-6. Decode the **id\_token** to obtain the **sub** value and store this value as the user **id** (see [https://jwt.io](https://jwt.io)).
+6. Decode the `id\_token` to obtain the `sub` value and store this value as the user `id` (see [https://jwt.io](https://jwt.io)).
 7. An access token is valid only for one hour.
 The access token should be cached in memory and discarded after use.
-8. After the user has successfully completed the login/enrollment process, store the following with the user&#39;s profile in your database.
+8. After the user has successfully completed the login/enrollment process, store the following with the user's profile in your database.
    - refresh\_token: (36 characters including dashes) valid for six months from the day and time issued.
    - refresh\_expires\_in: This is Epoch time format, convert to UTC.
    - geolocation:  to be used when making API calls on behalf of the user.
-   - Sub: (36 characters including dashes) user **id** value provided on the redirect URI.
-The user **id** will be used to post receipts to the user&#39;s SAP Concur account.
+   - Sub: (36 characters including dashes) user `id` value provided on the redirect URI.
+The user `id` will be used to post receipts to the user's SAP Concur account.

-#### Web Flow &ndash; Connecting from the Partner Web / Mobile App
+#### Web Flow - Connecting from the Partner Web / Mobile App
-1. Partner App-User clicks on **Link to Concur** button within the Partner&#39;s website/mobile App.
+1. Partner App-User clicks on **Link to Concur** button within the Partner's website/mobile App.
 Partner Web/Mobile Connection Example below:

     ![webflow_auth](/assets/img/api-guides/e-receipts/webflow_auth.png)

 2. Your Application will make a call to the SAP Concur Authorization service.
 Example: GET /oauth2/v0/authorize?client\_id={your-app-clientId}&redirect\_uri={partner_redirect_URI}&response\_type=code
-3. The SAP Concur Authorization service will prompt the user with two options: &quot;Username/Password&quot; or &quot;Send a link to my email&quot;.
+3. The SAP Concur Authorization service will prompt the user with two options: "Username/Password" or "Send a link to my email."

     ![signin](/assets/img/api-guides/e-receipts/signin.png)

 4. Handling the username/password option:
    - When users choose the username/password option, the authorization service will prompt the user to enter their concur credentials.
-   - After successfully logging in, the user&#39;s page will be redirected to the partner&#39;s redirect URI with a query parameter containing a one-time use code and user&#39;s geolocation which will be used to obtain an official OAuth2 **accessToken** and **refreshToken**.
+   - After successfully logging in, the user's page will be redirected to the partner's redirect URI with a query parameter containing a one-time use code and user's geolocation which will be used to obtain an official OAuth2 `accessToken` and `refreshToken`.
 Example: https://{partner\_redirect\_URI}?{geolocation}&code=code-964c24ea-9200-45e7-a5ae-15e9cef0d445
 5. Handling the email option:
    - The email option is designed for users who do not want to use passwords or those that do not have passwords such as single sign-on (SSO) users.
    - Email is sent IF provides his/her **primary** SAP Concur email address (email1).
-   - After user clicks on the &quot;Sign in with Concur&quot; link within the email, he/she will be redirected to the partner&#39;s redirect URI with a query parameter containing a one-time use code and user&#39;s geolocation which will be used to obtain an official OAuth2 **accessToken** and **refreshToken**.
+   - After user clicks on the "Sign in with Concur" link within the email, he/she will be redirected to the partner's redirect URI with a query parameter containing a one-time use code and user's geolocation which will be used to obtain an official OAuth2 `accessToken` and `refreshToken`.
 Example: https://{partner\_redirect\_URI}?{geolocation}&code=code-964c24ea-9200-45e7-a5ae-15e9cef0d445

     ![otl email2](/assets/img/api-guides/e-receipts/otp_email2.png)

-6. When your application receives the redirect call with the code and user&#39;s GeoLocation, strip the **code** value and user&#39;s **geolocation** from the redirect URI to use on a Post request to the SAP Concur Authorization service to obtain an official OAuth2 **accessToken** and **refreshToken** using the [authorization grant](/api-reference/authentication/apidoc.html#auth_grant).
+6. When your application receives the redirect call with the code and user's GeoLocation, strip the `code` value and user's `geolocation` from the redirect URI to use on a Post request to the SAP Concur Authorization service to obtain an official OAuth2 `accessToken` and `refreshToken` using the [authorization grant](/api-reference/authentication/apidoc.html#auth_grant).
-7. Decode the **id\_token** to obtain the **sub** value and store this value as the user **id** (see [https://jwt.io](https://jwt.io)).
+7. Decode the `id\_token` to obtain the `sub` value and store this value as the user `id` (see [https://jwt.io](https://jwt.io)).
 8. An access token is valid only for one hour.
 The access token should be cached in memory and discarded after use.
-9. Store the following with the user&#39;s profile in your database.
+9. Store the following with the user's profile in your database.
    - refresh\_token: (36 characters including dashes) valid for six months from the day and time issued.
    - refresh\_expires\_in: This is Epoch time format, convert to UTC.
    - geolocation:  to be used when making API calls on behalf of the user.
-   - Sub: (36 characters including dashes) user **id** value provided on the redirect URI.
-The user **id** will be used to post receipts to the user&#39;s SAP Concur account.
+   - Sub: (36 characters including dashes) user `id` value provided on the redirect URI.
+The user `id` will be used to post receipts to the user's SAP Concur account.
-10. Confirm visually to the user that their partner-App account has been successfully linked with their SAP Concur account, and that the receipts will be posted to the user&#39;s SAP Concur account after payment.
+10. Confirm visually to the user that their partner-App account has been successfully linked with their SAP Concur account, and that the receipts will be posted to the user's SAP Concur account after payment.

-#### One Time Password Flow &ndash; Connecting from the Partner Web / Mobile App via One-Time Password (Email)
+#### One Time Password Flow - Connecting from the Partner Web / Mobile App via One-Time Password (Email)

-1. Partner App-User enters their email address associated with the SAP Concur profile within the Partner&#39;s website/mobile App.
+1. Partner App-User enters their email address associated with the SAP Concur profile within the Partner's website/mobile App.
 Partner OTP Connection Example below:

     ![otpflow](/assets/img/api-guides/e-receipts/otpflow.png)

 2. User clicks on Link/Connect button.
 Note: User may have more than one email associated with his/her SAP Concur profile.
-The email address used for this method should be the email address listed as Email1 on the user&#39;s SAP Concur profile.
+The email address used for this method should be the email address listed as Email1 on the user's SAP Concur profile.
-3. Your Application will make a call to the SAP Concur Authorization service to trigger the OTP email using [OTP grant](/api-reference/authentication/apidoc.html#otp_grant) while [being Geo Aware](#being_geo_aware).
+3. Your Application will make a call to the SAP Concur Authorization service to trigger the OTP email using [OTP grant](/api-reference/authentication/apidoc.html#otp_grant) while [being Geo Aware](#being-geo-aware).

     ![otp emaiil](/assets/img/api-guides/e-receipts/otp_email.png)

-4. After user clicks on the &quot;Sign in with Concur&quot; link within the email, he/she will be redirected to the partner&#39;s redirect URI with a query parameter containing a one-time token &#39;otl&#39; that will be used to obtain an official OAuth2 **accessToken** and **refreshToken**.
+4. After user clicks on the "Sign in with Concur" link within the email, he/she will be redirected to the partner's redirect URI with a query parameter containing a one-time token `otl` that will be used to obtain an official OAuth2 `accessToken` and `refreshToken`.
 Example: https://{partner\_redirect\_URI}&otl=7add4621f00b47e1aa2d8a61739c97e6
-5. When your application receives the redirect call with the one-time token, strip the token value from the redirect URI and use that token on a Post request to the SAP Concur Authorization service to obtain an official OAuth2 **accessToken** and **refreshToken** using the [OTP grant](/api-reference/authentication/apidoc.html#otp_grant) while [being Geo Aware](#being_geo_aware).
+5. When your application receives the redirect call with the one-time token, strip the token value from the redirect URI and use that token on a Post request to the SAP Concur Authorization service to obtain an official OAuth2 `accessToken` and `refreshToken` using the [OTP grant](/api-reference/authentication/apidoc.html#otp_grant) while [being Geo Aware](#being_geo_aware).
-6. Decode the **id\_token** to obtain the **sub** value and store this value as the user **id** (see [https://jwt.io](https://jwt.io)).
+6. Decode the `id\_token` to obtain the`sub` value and store this value as the user`id` (see [https://jwt.io](https://jwt.io)).
 7. An access token is valid only for one hour.
 The access token should be cached in memory and discarded after use.
-8. Store the following with the user&#39;s profile in your database.
+8. Store the following with the users profile in your database.
-   - refresh\_token: (36 characters including dashes) valid for six months from the day and time issued.
+   - `refresh\_token`: (36 characters including dashes) valid for six months from the day and time issued.
-   - refresh\_expires\_in: This is Epoch time format, convert to UTC.
+   - `refresh\_expires\_in`: This is Epoch time format, convert to UTC.
-   - geolocation:  to be used when making API calls on behalf of the user.
+   - `geolocation`:  to be used when making API calls on behalf of the user.
-   - Sub: (36 characters including dashes) user **id** value provided on the redirect URI.
-The user **id** will be used to post receipts to the user&#39;s SAP Concur account.
+   - `sub`: (36 characters including dashes) user `id` value provided on the redirect URI.
+The user `id` will be used to post receipts to the user's SAP Concur account.
-9. Confirm visually to the user that their partner-App account has been successfully linked with their SAP Concur account, and that the receipts will be posted to the user&#39;s SAP Concur account after payment.
+9. Confirm visually to the user that their partner-App account has been successfully linked with their SAP Concur account, and that the receipts will be posted to the user's SAP Concur account after payment.

 ### Posting E-Receipts